geldbogen/d3-germany-analysis/README.md

 An interactive map of germany with the birthplaces of the most famous people from there.
+I used the wikidata query service (https://query.wikidata.org) to fetch the data (birthplaces, names, number of wikipedialanguages etc.) and made an interactive visualization with the help of d3 (https://d3js.org/) in JavaScript.